A Systematic Survey on Large Language Models for Evolutionary Optimization: From Modeling to Solving: LLMs for Optimization Modeling

 \section{LLMs for Optimization Modeling}

-Optimization modeling is a crucial step in the optimization workflow but traditionally relies heavily on expert knowledge and experience.
-Recently, LLMs have opened new opportunities for automated optimization modeling.
-In this section, we introduce two core paradigms: prompt-based methods and learning-based methods.
-Prompt-based methods (Section~\ref{Prompt-based Methods}) guide LLMs through carefully designed instructions, often implemented via two-stage workflows, multi-agent collaboration, or interactive prompting.
-Learning-based methods (Section~\ref{Learning-based Methods}), in contrast, fine-tune LLMs to directly generate mathematical formulations, typically requiring large-scale synthetic data for training but offering greater reliability in complex tasks.
-Finally, we discuss open challenges in this field (Section~\ref{Challenges}).
-Representative studies are summarized in Table~\ref{tab:formulation}, while the main paradigms are illustrated in Fig.~\ref{fig:formulation}.
+Optimization modeling is the first computational stage of the optimization workflow, but it traditionally requires substantial domain and mathematical expertise.
+LLMs provide a mechanism for automating parts of this process by mapping natural-language specifications to formal variables, objectives, and constraints.
+This section reviews two main paradigms.
+Prompt-based methods, discussed in Section~\ref{Prompt-based Methods}, guide LLMs through designed instructions, two-stage workflows, multi-agent collaboration, or interactive refinement.
+Learning-based methods, discussed in Section~\ref{Learning-based Methods}, fine-tune LLMs to generate mathematical formulations directly and commonly rely on synthetic training data.
+Section~\ref{Challenges} then compares the limitations and deployment trade-offs of the two paradigms.
+Fig.~\ref{fig:formulation} illustrates their main workflows, and Supplementary Document II summarizes representative studies.